UllasJs/bingo-multiplayer/README.md

 # bingo-multiplayer

-Game logic is not working properly have to fix it
+Game logic is  working properly fixed it